 “The end I predicted has not yet come: Millions of people, businesses and community groups send millions of faxed pages every day, from stand-alone fax machines, multifunction printers and computer-based fax services,” Coopersmith wrote for The Post.
 “It turns out that in many cases, faxing is more secure, easier to use and better suited to existing work habits than computer-based messaging.”

-But what factors are negating Coopersmith's original prediction, and why do business users all over the globe continue to reach for the fax?
+But what factors are negating Coopersmith’s original prediction, and why do business users all over the globe continue to reach for the fax?
 Why is fax still used and who uses it today?
 There are several reasons behind the continued rise of fax.
-Let's take a look.
+Let’s take a look.